Scott Bloomquist: Team Zero Race Cars

-Bloomquist was known for working on his race cars as the chief chassis builder.
-He used to race in chassis built by major chassis manufacturers.
-He would then modify the chassis with tricks that he learned during his decades of racing.
-He decided it would be easier to build his chassis than to modify someone else's design.
-He sold "Bloomquist Chassis" (aka Team Zero) to select racers.
-Bloomquist Chassis helped in their entire program.
-In 2014, Bloomquist went into business with Michigan racer and businessman Randy Sweet and elected to halt mass chassis production for outside buyers and focus on select chassis building and design for Sweet/Bloomquist race cars.
-In 2019, Bloomquist ceased the Sweet/Bloomquist chassis name and continued with his brand name while continuing to build chassis for select buyers.
+Team Zero Race Cars was a chassis company based out of Mooresburg, Tennessee, founded in 2003 by Scott Bloomquist.

 Personal life

 Bloomquist had a daughter, Ariel Rouse Bloomquist.

 Injuries

-In March 2019, Bloomquist was severely injured in a motorcycle accident in Daytona Beach, Florida, and was hospitalized with extensive leg and hip injuries.
+In March 2019, Bloomquist was severely injured in a motorcycle crash in Daytona Beach, Florida, and was hospitalized with extensive leg and hip injuries.

 In 2023, Bloomquist was diagnosed with prostate cancer, and previously needed back surgery procedures were put on hold for cancer treatments beginning in July.

 Legal issues

 On October 5, 1993, Bloomquist was arrested and charged for possessing 2.7 grams of cocaine.
 He was found not guilty of felony sale and distribution and guilty of misdemeanor drug possession and possessing drug paraphernalia.
-He was sentenced in November 1994 to the maximum penalty of a $5,000 fine and a year in prison.
+He was sentenced in November 1994 to the maximum penalty of a $5,000 fine and one year in prison.
 It was his first misdemeanor conviction, and he filed an appeal.
-His sentence was cut in half to 6 months.
+His sentence was cut in half to six months.
 He served his time as a work release beginning in 1997.